L&S Increased Job Security

 Rolling Horizon, Multiple Year Appointment

-Requests for increased job security should be sent to your HR Manager.
+Requests for increased job security should be sent to your HR Associate Director.
 The request should include a CV and the Job Security Request.
-Your HR Manager will coordinate the request with the appropriate Associate Dean.
+Your HR Associate Director will coordinate the request with the appropriate Associate Dean.

 As with other decisions having budgetary implications, the College must be cautious in making such extended commitments, but these appointments may be appropriate in particular circumstances.
 Initial rolling horizon appointments will generally not be made for more than two years, and in no case will the Associate Dean authorize a rolling-horizon appointment of more than three years' duration.

-Questions on indefinite appointments should be directed to Cheryl Adams Kadera.
+Questions on indefinite appointments should be directed to Lea Aune.